-In the opinion of management, the estimated fair value of financial assets and financial liabilities (accounts receivable, bank balances, and accounts payable and accrued liabilities) at the date of the consolidated statement of financial position were not materially different from their carrying values due to their short-term nature.
+In the opinion of management, the estimated fair value of financial assets and financial liabilities (accounts receivable, bank balances and accounts payable and accrued liabilities) at the date of the consolidated statement of financial position were not materially different from their carrying values.
+Long-term debt and preference shares are carried at amortized cost given the long-term nature of these loans.